-- The Silver Lake intake structure was inspected and cleaned twice in 2023. - A new residential water metering system is in use and meter replacements are ongoing.
+- The Silver Lake intake structure was inspected and cleaned twice in.2024 - A new residential water metering system is in use and meter replacements are ongoing. - Dead end hydrants were flushed numerous times during summer months. - The Village of Mt.
+Morris and their purchase water systems coordinated flushing twice in.2024

-- Dead end hydrants were flushed numerous times during summer months. - The Village of Mt.
-Morris and their purchase water systems coordinated flushing twice in 2023. - The Village of Mt Morris and the Town of Mt Morris used an auto flusher in 2023 that was installed at a North Main Street hydrant in the Village and flushed 3 times per week throughout the summer months to keep water fresh and chlorine residual levels maintained.
-The Town of Mt Morris auto flusher was installed at the last hydrant on 408 East. - Aeration fountain was sent out and repaired and installed in reservoir in march of 2023. - The reservoir was inspected and intake was cleaned as needed. - The clear well was inspected and no problems were found at time of inspection. - A new level sensor was replaced in clearwell. - Pump in pump house on Sand Hill Rd was sent out for repairs and reinstalled.
+- The Village of Mt Morris and the Town of Mt Morris used an auto flusher in 2024 that was installed at a North Main Street hydrant in the Village and flushed 3 times per week throughout the summer months to keep water fresh and chlorine residual levels maintained.
+The Town of Mt Morris auto flusher was installed at the last hydrant on 408 East. - The reservoir was inspected and intake was cleaned as needed. - The clear well was inspected and no problems were found at time of inspection. - New Backwash pump motor was installed at Water treatment plant. - Numerous water leaks in village were discovered and repaired. - New Raw water turbidimeter Installed at Water treatment plant.